Closed Terrarium Plants That Thrive: Expert Recommendations

 ficus in terrarium

-Ficus pumila always finds it’s way up hardscape.
+Ficus pumila always finds its way up hardscape.

 Ficus pumila is a mainstay in the naturalistic terrarium world.